lexabass/SimpleNotes/README.md

+# Android Project SimpleNotes.

-Project for android studio SimpleNotes.
-Mobile application in java using Google Firebase.
+Application for android **SimpleNotes**.
+Source coed in java and xml layout.

 The application can create notes with pictures.
 The application has a complete system of accounts.

+Firebase FireStore + Firebase Storage database was used.